Tibes Indigenous Ceremonial Center: Pre-Columbian era

 The Taínos who inhabited Puerto Rico before the arrival of Christopher Columbus in 1493, played a series of games which were both ceremonial and recreational, such as races, contests involving body strength and fishing.
 However, the two most important of these sports were the simulated warrior fights (similar to the gladiators) and ball playing.

 Body strength games

 According to the eyewitness account of Spanish historian Pedro Martir de Angleria, the body strength games were played in front of the whole village in the presence of the "Cacique" (Chief) and in some occasions an invited guest.
 Two teams would fight with bows and arrows in defense of their possessions as if they were enemies.
-In one of the events, witnessed by Angleria, four men died and many others were injured in the space of one hour.
+In one of the events, recorded by Angleria, four men died and many others were injured in the space of one hour.
 The contest would come to an end only if the Cacique gave the ending signal.